identitymonk/draft-lombardo-oauth-client-extension-claims/draft-lombardo-oauth-client-extension-claims.md

 ## Client Flow Information Claims {#client-flow-info}

 The claims listed in this section MUST be issued and reflect grant type and extensions used with authorization server as part of the authorization request from the client.
-Their values are dynamic accros all access tokens that derive from a given authorization response to reflect the elements used in the process that lead to their issuance.
+Their values are dynamic across all access tokens that derive from a given authorization response to reflect the elements used in the process that lead to their issuance.

 `gty`:
 : REQUIRED - defines the OAuth2 authorization grant type the client used for the issuance of the access token.
 String that is an identifier for an OAuth2 Grant type.
 Values used in the `gty` Claim MUST be from those registered in the IANA Grant Type Reference Values registry TODO established by this RFC and referencing, without being limited to, values established through section 2. of [RFC7591], section 2.1 of [RFC8693], and section 4 of [OpenID.CIBA].

 `cxt`:
-: REQUIRED - defines the list of extensions the client used in conjonction with the OAuth2 authorization grant type used for the issuance of the access token.
+: REQUIRED - defines the list of extensions the client used in conjunction with the OAuth2 authorization grant type used for the issuance of the access token.
 For example but not limited to: Proof Key for Code Exchange by OAuth Public Clients (or PKCE) as defined in [RFC7636], Demonstrating Proof of Possession (or DPoP) as defined in [RFC9449].
 JSON array of strings that are identifiers for extensions used.
 Values used in the `cxt` Claim MUST be from those registered in the IANA Client Context Reference Values registry TODO established by this RFC and referencing, without being limited to, values established through section 2 of [RFC8414], and Section 5.1 of [RFC9449].

 ## Client Authentication Information Claims {#client-authn-info}

 The claims listed in this section MAY be issued and reflect the types and strength of client authentication in the access token that the authentication server enforced prior to returning the authorization response to the client.
 Their values are fixed and remain the same across all access tokens that derive from a given authorization response, whether the access token was obtained directly in the response (e.g., via the implicit flow) or after obtaining a fresh access token using a refresh token.
-Those values may change if an access tokenis exchanged for another via an [RFC8693] procedure in order to reflect the specifities of this request.
+Those values may change if an access token is exchanged for another via an [RFC8693] procedure in order to reflect the specificities of this request.

 `ccr`:
 : OPTIONAL - defines the authentication context class reference the client satisfied when authenticating to the authorization server.
-An absolute URI or registered name from furture RFC SHOULD be used as the `ccr` value; registered names MUST NOT be used with a different meaning than that which is registered.
+An absolute URI or registered name from future RFC SHOULD be used as the `ccr` value; registered names MUST NOT be used with a different meaning than that which is registered.
 Parties using this claim will need to agree upon the meanings of the values used, which may be context specific.

 `cmr`:
 : OPTIONAL - defines the authentication methods the client used when authenticating to the authorization server.
 String that is an identifier for an authentication method used in the authentication of the client.
 For instance, a value might indicate the usage of private JWT as defined in [RFC7521] and [RFC7523] or HTTP message signature as defined in [RFC9421] .
 The `cmr` value is a case-sensitive string.
 Values used in the `cmr` Claim SHOULD be from those registered in the IANA OAuth Token Endpoint Authentication Methods Values registry [IANA.oauth-parameters_token-endpoint-auth-method] defined by [RFC7591]; parties using this claim will need to agree upon the meanings of any unregistered values used, which may be context specific.